jomigo96/cookbook/source/glossary.rst

     Pasta : ingredient
         Any kind of pasta, I usually use penne, spaghetti or linguini.
 It should be boiled in very salty water.

+    Shin Ramen : ingredient
+        A packet of very spicy and very versatile instant noodles

     Quinoa : ingredient
         ..